MarieP87/GCD/README.md

      * `y_all` = `y_train` + `y_test`
 * Then, the data were merged by column :
      * `merged_data` = `subject_all` + `y_all` + `X_all`
-* The result is a data frame with the subject, the activities and the features (in columns) for all the subjects (train + test) (in rows)
+* The result is a data frame with the subjects, the activity codes and the features (in columns) for all the subjects (train + test) (in rows)

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-* The sorted index of the columns with a names countaining "mean()" or "std()" were selected : 66 colums
+* The sorted indexes of the columns with a names countaining "mean()" or "std()" were selected : 66 colums
-* A new data frame was created with 68 columns : the subject, the activity code and the 66 previously selected
+* A new data frame `mean_std_data` was created with 68 columns : the subjects, the activity codes and the 66 previously selected

 3. Uses descriptive activity names to name the activities in the data set

-*
+* The activity labels file was loaded
+* For each of the activity, the activity code was replaced by the activity label, for each row of the `mean_std_data` data frame.